 Admiral Kegar nodded.

 “The U.P.E.
-Council decided it questioned my, integrity, Sir?”
+Senate decided it questioned my, integrity, Sir?”

 “I could have died.”

 “We tried to limit that possibility as much as we could while still executing the test as we were ordered.
 However, you do need to realize that you could die at any time, on any day, for any reason, captain.
 It’s the price you pay for the rank insignia.”

 “Bring it on,” I whispered defiantly.